 The walls of your home are an environmental separator.
 Their job is to keep the inside in and the outside out.
-Exterior cladding is your first line of defense against weather elements, and its job is to allow interior control layers to do their jobs without being assaulted by wind, precipitation and UV rays.
+Exterior cladding or siding is your first line of defense against weather elements, and its job is to allow interior control layers (ie. the building envelope) to do their jobs without being assaulted by wind, precipitation and UV rays.

 Walls in heating/cooling climates like Canada need to be designed to dry during all seasons, not just winter, which is how we most often build them now.